Netatalk/netatalk/doc/manpages/man5/afp_voluuid.conf.5.md

 # Description

-**afp_voluuid.conf** is the configuration file used by **afpd** to specify UUID of all AFP volumes.
+**afp_voluuid.conf** is the configuration file used by **afpd** to store UUID of all AFP volumes.
 The configuration lines are composed like:

-<"volume-name"\> <uuid-string\>
+    "volume-name" "uuid-string"

-The first field is volume name.
+The first field is the volume name.
 Volume names must be quoted if they contain spaces.
 The second field is the 36 character hexadecimal ASCII string representation of a UUID.

-The leading spaces and tabs are ignored.
+All leading spaces and tabs are ignored.
 Blank lines are ignored.
 The lines prefixed with \# are ignored.
-The illegal lines are ignored.
+Any illegal lines are ignored.

 > **NOTE**